open-rdc/icart/README.md

 t_frog_navigation
 =================

-t_frog_ros_pkgs provides packages related to navigation of i-Cart mini in Tsukuba Challenge.
+This package provides packages related to navigation of i-Cart mini in Tsukuba Challenge.